icopy-site/awesome/docs/awesome/awesome-mqtt.md

 * [Linear MQTT Dashboard](https://github.com/ravendmaster/linear-mqtt-dashboard) - Easy, customizable control panel - MQTT-client.
 * [MMM-mqtt](https://github.com/javiergayala/MMM-mqtt) - This is an extension for the MagicMirror².
 It provides the ability to subscribe to MQTT topics and display them.
 * [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=de) - Android App: With the app you can create dashboards for your MQTT enabled IoT Smart Home devices and applications.
-* [MQTT-Hyperdash](https://github.com/kollokollo/MQTT-Hyperdash) - A universal independant MQTT Dashboard for linux/Raspberry Pi.
+* [MQTT-Hyperdash](https://github.com/kollokollo/MQTT-Hyperdash) - A universal independent MQTT Dashboard for linux/Raspberry Pi.
 * [mqtt-panel](https://github.com/fabaff/mqtt-panel) - A web interface for MQTT.
 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.
 * [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - Plotting live numbered data from a subscribed MQTT topic using Highcharts.